Turmeric and fertility

 This antioxidant effect is equally interesting in the formation of quality sperm.
 And, again, especially among older men, over 40, who are wanting to become fathers.

 Although, there are also some buts.
-It has recently been discovered that curcumin might not be as recommended in certain cases.
-It seems that curcumin reduces the growth of the cells of the lining of the uterus (endometrial cells) and can limit the growth of the endometrium correctly in women with previous difficulties or predisposition.
-In return, this same function is very interesting for women who have endometriosis and are trying to improve their symptoms, prior to starting fertility treatment.
+It has recently been discovered that curcumin may not be so recommended in certain cases.
+It seems that curcumin reduces the growth of cells in the lining of the uterus (endometrial cells) and can limit the growth of the endometrium correctly in women with previous difficulties or predisposition.
+In turn, this same function is very interesting for women who have endometriosis and are trying to improve their symptoms, prior to starting fertility treatment.

-In conclusion, in the absence of further studies and making the precautionary principle prevail, turmeric should be taken in moderation during pregnancy despite the beneficial effects it could provide in certain cases.
+In conclusion, in the absence of more studies and with the precautionary principle prevailing, turmeric should be taken in moderation during pregnancy despite the beneficial effects it could provide in certain cases.
 From here we always recommend following personalized advice from a health professional or a specialized therapist.

 And as in everything, the dose is the key.
-Turmeric could be taken without problems as a spice or in infusion during the process of trying to get pregnant.
-The precautionary recommendations are restricted to its use in the form of a concentrated extract, as a supplement, where the dose is much higher.
+Turmeric could be taken without problems as a spice or infusion during the pregnancy search process.
+Precautionary recommendations are restricted to its use in concentrated extract form, as supplementation, where the dose is much higher.

-In the case of women, it would be safer to turn to other plants or remedies with more proven and safer anti-inflammatory and antioxidant effects, such as omega 3 or selenium, respectively.
+In the case of women, it would be safer to resort to other plants or remedies with more proven and safer anti-inflammatory and antioxidant effects, such as omega 3 or selenium respectively.
 Although, there are many more!

 The male reproductive system is very susceptible to external harmful influences.
-These include stress, inflammation, drugs and even diseases that can induce damage to germ cells and alterations in sperm formation.
+Among them, stress, inflammation, drugs and even diseases that can induce damage to germ cells and alterations in sperm formation.
 And given the importance of sperm quality for a couple's fertility, it is of great importance to investigate possible ways to protect the male reproductive system.

 In today's world it is easy for exposure to these disruptive elements to be constant, with what this means when it comes to reducing the final quality of the sperm.

-In the testes, curcumin has been shown to act as a protective factor against inducers of oxidative stress.
+In the testes, curcumin has been shown to act as a protective factor against oxidative stress inducers.
 Curcumin prevents histopathological damage caused by the presence of reactive oxygen species or oxidizing substances.
-It is able to reverse the harmful effects.
-In addition, curcumin increases the levels of one of the most antioxidant and purifying substances in our body (glutathione peroxidase and superoxide dismutase).
+It is capable of reversing the harmful effects.
+In addition, curcumin increases the levels of one of the most antioxidant and cleansing substances in our body (glutathione peroxidase and superoxide dismutase).

-In studies on sperm quality, it has been shown how curcumin treatments increased sperm motility and concentration.
-And, at the same time, sperm morphological defects decreased compared to control groups without turmeric treatment.
+Studies on sperm quality have shown how turmeric treatments increased sperm motility and concentration.
+And, at the same time, morphological defects of sperm decreased compared to control groups without treatment with turmeric.

 On the other hand, sperm cryopreservation can significantly reduce sperm quality.
-In these cases, supplementation would be very interesting around three months before taking the sample.
-And, as a curiosity, there are studies that have contrasted how the use of turmeric in the diluting medium for sperm cryopreservation improved the harmful effects that the process itself has on them.
+In these cases, supplementation would be very interesting about three months before taking the sample.
+And, as a curiosity, there are studies that have shown how the use of turmeric in the diluent medium for cryopreservation of sperm improved the harmful effects that the process itself has on them.
 The antioxidant effects of curcumin improved post-thaw viability, morphology, motility, chromatin condensation, and DNA integrity.
 This is something that depends on the laboratories and is out of our hands as users, but it is also something that can be asked about in different centers.

 Effects during pregnancy

 As we said, turmeric is in fashion.
-In fact, there have been more than 5000 investigations related to this plant in the last 30 years.
+In fact, more than 5,000 researches related to this plant have been carried out in the last 30 years.
 The vast majority of these studies corroborate the beneficial properties of this plant for men and women and, especially, during pregnancy.
 Next, we see what they are.

 At the digestive level:

-Counteracts discomfort due to the action of progesterone such as heartburn, constipation or excess flatulence.
-Turmeric favors the production of intestinal mucosa and promotes gastric emptying.
-It also modulates the inflammatory response of the stomach and intestine, which improves digestion.
+Counteracts discomforts due to the action of progesterone such as heartburn, constipation or excess flatulence.
+Turmeric promotes the production of intestinal mucosa and promotes gastric emptying.
+It also modulates the inflammatory response of the stomach and intestine, thereby improving digestion.

 At the immunological level: